 The Development Services Department will determine if additional percolation tests are required after evaluation of the proposed project.
 This evaluation will include a review of the project application information, available testing or construction data, and evaluation of the Percolation Rates for Septic Systems Table to determine the percolation rate, type of dispersal system (seepage pit or leach line), and sizing criteria.
 The City may also require a site visit.
-If percolation tests are required, the tests shall be conducted in accordance with the California Plumbing Code.
+If percolation tests are required, the tests shall be conducted in accordance with the CPC.
 A Qualified Professional shall prepare all testing and accompanying reports.
+If percolation tests do not demonstrate acceptable minimum or maximum percolation rates for use of OWTS, supplemental treatment or connection to sewer shall be required at the City's discretion.